compound-developers/compound-supply-examples/README.md

 - Next, replace the contract addresses in the scripts with the most recent ones.
 You can find Compound's cToken contract addresses for each network on this page: [https://compound.finance/developers#networks](https://compound.finance/developers#networks).
 The DAI contract address can be found in the Maker DAO website change logs [https://changelog.makerdao.com/](https://changelog.makerdao.com/).

 ## Supplying Assets via Solidity Smart Contracts
 Running these scripts will give your contract address **cETH** and **cDAI**.
-These are ERC20 Tokens that can be redeemed later for **more** of the underlying asset.
+These are ERC20 Tokens that can be **used to redeem an ever-increasing amount of the underlying asset**.
 The cToken exchange rate **increases every Ethereum block**, they can be transferred, and can be used to redeem at any time.

 ### Localhost Test Net
 - Run your local test net in a second command line window **using the command above**.
 - If using DAI (an ERC20 token example), you need to **first** mint some for your wallet using `node mint-testnet-dai.js`.
 You may need to update the DAI main net contract address and the `MCD_JOIN_DAI` address in the script.
-This changes periodically as DAI is improved.
+This changes periodically as DAI is improved (see **Minting Test DAI** section below for updating).
 - `node compile-smart-contracts.js` This will compile the Solidity code in `solidity-examples/`.
 The build output is written to `.build/`.
 - `node deploy-smart-contracts.js`.
 - `cd solidity-examples/`